Cashflow remains a major concern for small and medium-sized (SMEs) in the UK, according to research ... More

 British businesses believe they will grow by 60% over the next two years as a result of business lea...
 More

 Is your charity business account paying little interest?
 Find the best paying charity accounts here...
 More

 When it comes to the day-to-day running of your business, the financial product that you need to be ...
 More

 If fast, reliable internet access is important to your company then business broadband could be the ...
 More

-The Financial Services Compensation Scheme protects the first £85,000 an eligible business has held under a single UK banking licence.
+The Financial Services Compensation Scheme protects the first £85,000 an eligible charity or club has held under a single UK banking licence.
 Some banks and building societies share a licence, so it’s best to spread money between institutions to make sure it’s protected.